kubecost/docs/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 Anomaly Detection requires at least one cloud provider integration in order to detect anomalies in service spend.
 See our [Cloud Billing Integrations](/install-and-configure/install/cloud-integration/README.md) doc to get started.
 {% endhint %}

+Anomaly Detection can be accessed in the Kubecost UI by selecting *Govern* > *Anomalies* in the left navigation.

 ![Anomaly detection](/images/anomaly-detection.png)

 An anomaly is an increase/decrease in cost greater than the established threshold of acceptable spend, where both the threshold and the window of date used to establish that treshold can be [configured by the user](anomaly-detection.md#edit).